microsoft/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/07-Important-Changes-Admin-Reminder-Pages.md

 ---
-title: Session 08 - Important changes in the Admin & Reminder Pages
+title: 8.
+Important changes in the Admin & Reminder Pages
 sidebar_position: 1
 ---